AaronRustad/resr/README.md

 ## Usage

     Commands:
-      resr free SERVER           # Free/release ownership of the SERVER resr help [COMMAND]        # Describe available commands or one specific command resr list                  # List all servers and who owns them resr take SERVER [DETAILS] # Take ownership of the SERVER
+      resr --version, -v       # Display the current version resr free SERVER         # Free/release ownership of the SERVER resr help [COMMAND]      # Describe available commands or one specific command resr list                # List all servers and who owns them resr take SERVER [DESC]  # Take ownership of the SERVER and set an optional description
-                                 # DETAILS will use the current git branch if omitted

 The command options `free`, `list`, and `take` are aliased as `f`, `l`, and `t` respectively.

 ## Development